 Looking for Free Money?
-Many terms are used for money: grants, aid, assistance, microfinancing, and more.
-Free money for assistance is called aid.
-Learn more about Free Money and Small Grants.
+Many terms are used for money: grants, aid, assistance, … Discover facts about Free Money and Small Grants.

-Welcome to Go Free Government Money: the place for clear, well-organized information that shows you how to win your part of the billions of dollars awarded in government money each year.
-We support a community to promote honesty and the free sharing of ideas.
+Free Grants Community provides clear, well-organized information you can use to win your part of the billions awarded each year.
+We promote honesty, support and the free sharing of ideas.
 Join our Community today!

-Update: Obama's Stimulus Funding: As of June 30, 2011, over $61 billion remains to be awarded for “Contracts, Grants and Loans” from the American Recovery and Reinvestment Act of 2009!
-Learn more on our Grants for Business page or at Recovery.gov.
+Update: Obama's Stimulus Funding: As of May 2013 over $359 billion has been awarded from the American Recovery and Reinvestment Act of 2009.
+And there is more!
+Learn more at Grants for Business and at Recovery.gov.

-Attention All Students: The Free Application for Federal Student Aid (FAFSA) is your ticket to free financial aid from the government.
-Students can receive thousands of dollars to pay for classes, books, and more!
-Learn more about Scholarship Information and Scholarship Contests.
+Attention Students: The FAFSA is your ticket to free financial aid from the government.
+Students receive thousands to pay for classes, books, and more!
+Explore aid options at Scholarship Information and Scholarship Contests.

 Federal Aid: Grants are not the same as federal aid.
 If you are seeking federal assistance because you are in a difficult financial situation, please visit our section on Federal Aid.
 And check U. S. Government Grant Department to see what federal agencies actually provide grants.
 If your need is more urgent, see our article called I Need Help.